-In recent weeks, many states across the country have transitioned their schools to e-learning methods.
+Whether you’re navigating short- or long-term e-learning or transitioning to homeschooling, it’s important to find a groove in your new routine.
 For most parents, that means balancing work, meal planning, handling household duties – and now teaching.
 You may even be a college student trying to stay on top of your own studies as well.

-While this may seem a bit overwhelming at first, remember that it’s all temporary and manageable.
+While this may seem a bit overwhelming at first, remember that it’s all manageable.
 In fact, extended e-learning shares many similarities with homeschooling.
-Whether your kids are finishing their first year of preschool or their last year of high school, we’ve compiled some ideas on how to homeschool that can help them keep stay on track and be ready when their regular learning schedule resumes.
+Whether your kids are finishing their first year of preschool or their last year of high school, we’ve compiled some ideas on how to homeschool that can help them keep stay on track.

 Here are twelve tips for homeschooling to help you manage your new responsibilities: